| Garmin Tips, Hints, Explanations, or Whatnot...... |

 For the 12XL, push the rocker pad left or right when the satellite screen is displayed.
 This action will bring up the contrast slider.

-National Forest and National Park areas are shaded
+National Forest and National Park areas are shaded green on the

-are displayed on the receiver's screen in "light" (seems like "dark")
+computer screen.
+They are displayed on the receiver's screen

-gray making it hard
+in "light" (seems like "dark") gray making it hard to see some

-it's only one pixel wide.
-You can turn off
+one pixel wide.
+You can turn off the shading by going to Map

-the shading by going to Map Setup, Area Tab, and set "Zoom" for "Park"
+Setup, Area Tab, and set "Zoom" for "Park" to "OFF".
+This

-to "OFF".
-This applies (more or less similar commands/placement)
+applies (more or less similar commands/placement) to the 12Map, V,

-to the 12Map, V, and GPSmap 76 type grayscale mapping receivers.
-If you
+and GPSmap 76 type grayscale mapping receivers.
+If you are in a

-are in a park type area (national forest) the gray background should
+park type area (national forest) the gray background should

-disappear making it easier to read other items
+disappear making it easier to read other items on the display.

-Apparently there is no way to turn it off on the eTrex Legend and Vista.
+Apparently there is no way to turn it off on the eTrex Legend and

 The map display has detail level settings of "Most", "More", "Normal", "Less", and "Least".
 Look for it under the menus for the map display.
 Also the display of some features can be turned off or the level they are shown at changed.
 For those features that have a zoom level setting, the feature will be displayed at the zoom level set and below (closer).
 If the zoom level is set to "Auto", it is displayed when "Garmin" thinks is best.
 The eTrex Legend has a much smaller option set than the GPSmap 76.